JakeHarveyy/nrl-tipping-app-backend/README.md

 ---

-*Built with ❤️ for NRL fans and Machine Learning enthusiasts*
+*Built with ❤️ for Machine learning enthusiast who enjoy the NRL* *Up the Tigers*